um4ng-tiw/Keras-poly-curve-fitting/README.md

 >_'Neurons that fire together wire together'_ - Donald Hebb

 This notebook has been created for assignments, and beginners who would like to dabble into **Deep Learning** using the Keras library, however some knowledge of basic terminology and sound knowledge of Python is highly suggested.
+Any suggestions are welcomed.